www.medievalbookshop.co.uk

 What if this page doesn't answer my question?

-Because it's cheap.
+Because they’re cheap.

 Because you can quite often get a used hardback nearly as cheap a new paperback.